ibm-cloud-docs/containers/cs_cluster.md

 To create a persistent volume and matching persistent volume claim, follow these steps.

 1. In your IBM Cloud infrastructure (SoftLayer) account, look up the ID and path of the NFS file share where you want to create your persistent volume object.
+In addition, authorize the file storage to the subnets in the cluster.
+This authorization gives your cluster access to the storage.
     1. Log in to your IBM Cloud infrastructure (SoftLayer) account.
     2. Click **Storage**.
-    3. Click **File Storage** and note the ID and path of the NFS file share that you want to use.
+    3. Click **File Storage** and from the **Actions** menu, select **Authorize Host**.
-2. Open your preferred editor.
+    4. Click **Subnets**.
+After you authorize, every worker node on the subnet has access to the file storage.
+    5. Select the subnet of your cluster's public VLAN from the menu and click **Submit**.
+If you need to find the subnet, run `bx cs cluster-get <cluster_name> --showResources`.
+    6. Click the name of the file storage.
+    7. Make note the **Mount Point** field.
+The field is displayed as `<server>:/<path>`.
-3. Create a storage configuration file for your persistent volume.
+2. Create a storage configuration file for your persistent volume.
+Include the server and path from the file storage **Mount Point** field.

     ```
     apiVersion: v1